dwarvesf/playground/blockchain/DeFi/Decentralized Exchange/AMM.md

 tags: blockchain
 ---

+# AMM

 ### Automated Market Maker

-* Công cụ tạo lập thị trường tự động (con người ko thể can thiệp)
+* Tools to create automated market
-* Hoạt động trên các sàn giao dịch phi tập trung DEX [[¶ Decentralized Exchange]]
+* Operate on Decentralized Exchange Platform [[¶ Decentralized Exchange]]
-* Dựa trên các công thức toán học (x*y=z) để định giá giá trị của một Token

-x*y= z:hằng số
-giúp tạo ra sự cân bằng cho hệ thống
+* Based on mathematics formulas (x*y=z) to estimate/ evaluate a Token's value

+x*y= z: A constant number
+that helps create a balance status for the system